-Bipolar blogs are often written by mental health professionals and people who are living with the condition.
+Bipolar disorder blogs are often written by mental health professionals and people who are living with the condition.

-Bipolar is a mood disorder that causes extreme mood swings that range from emotional highs, called mania or hypomania, to emotional lows, or depression.
+Bipolar disorder is a mood disorder that causes extreme mood swings that range from emotional highs, called mania or hypomania, to emotional lows, or depression.
 Mood swings may occur multiple times per year or hardly at all.
 Some individuals with the disorder may rarely experience "normal" moods.

 Around 5.7 million adults in the United States have bipolar disorder.
 A healthcare professional who specializes in mental health conditions will discuss the best treatment plan, which will likely include medications and psychotherapy, for your specific symptoms.